 ________.
 The Weight of Glory and Other Addresses.
 New York: HarperOne, 2001.

-Posted on 05/05/2011, in Authors, Books, Brian Melton, C. S. Lewis, Christianity, Faerie, Fairytales, Fantasy, History, Lantern Hollow Press Authors, Literary Criticism, Myth, Narnia, Our Plot to Take over the World, Universes and tagged C. S. Lewis, C. S. Lewis in World War I, Narnia, psychological trauma, PTSD, Vietnam, World War I. Bookmark the permalink.
+Posted on May 5, 2011, in Authors, Books, Brian Melton, C. S. Lewis, Christianity, Faerie, Fairytales, Fantasy, History, Lantern Hollow Press Authors, Literary Criticism, Myth, Narnia, Universes and tagged C. S. Lewis, C. S. Lewis in World War I, Narnia, psychological trauma, PTSD, Vietnam, World War I. Bookmark the permalink.
 8 Comments.